Pan00Pernicek/axe/README.md

 # axe
-shitty scripting langage like thingy
+shitty scripting language like thingy

 made in another shell script language for extra speed